 Is it available yet?

 Please note: This blog post is for information only and is not an endorsement or critique of the RefluxStop device.
 You should always consult your doctor prior to undertaking any treatment for reflux.
-This blog content was last updated in January 2021.
+The last update to this blog content took place in January 2023.

 An early and objective diagnosis of reflux, such as Peptest provides, opens the door to lifestyle changes, and future treatment.

 Peptest can also assess the success or failure of any reflux treatment after the treatment is administered.

 Find out more about Peptest and order your Peptest home testing kit now.